b3-exmo/b3-exmo.github.io/docs/Commentated Docs/Doubts and Truth.md

 Flip that around.

 The LDS church has printed, published online, and frequently repeats a lot of information.
 That does not make it true.
 How, then, would we discern [[True|truth]]?
 Warm fuzzies from the holy spirit?
+We don't have a better method without such a vast margin of error?

 This isn’t directly related, but appeals to sensibilities and rhetoric is how mass media operates.
 News outlets can tell you something outright stupid and disprovable, but with such confidence and poise that listeners can take it at face value.
 This point supports both sides of the argument, for and against LDS beliefs.
 Anti-LDS will present compelling info.
 LDS will also present compelling info.
 Moot point.